jaybharadia/Auto-DeskWall/README.md

 ## Limitations:
 The program is nicely implemented in Linux because it provides program script integration as system Service which has lots of pros.
 Windows has some issues in integration as service.

+**This Program is in Development so contribue to this code for more features, resolving issues, etc.**